1 person was fatally shot and a state trooper wounded near site of Atlanta's controversial 'Cop City' project - KTVZ

 One person was killed and a Georgia state trooper was wounded in an incident near the site of a proposed Atlanta law enforcement training center, the Georgia Bureau of Investigation said.

-The trooper, who was transported to a local hospital for treatment, allegedly “returned fire in self-defense” during the start of a clearing operation on the site to remove people from the area, the GBI said.
+Activists have previously clashed with law enforcement at the site of the city’s planned $90 million, 85-acre center, which is to be built in a forested area in a neighboring county.
+Opponents of the project — dubbed “Cop City” by activists — have camped out for months in the forest in an attempt to halt construction.

-“During their operation this morning, law enforcement was fired upon by a subject,” GBI Director Mike Register said.
-“Law enforcement returned fire in self-defense, struck the subject involved in the shooting and he is deceased at the scene.”
-Register shared limited details about the shooting, but said the incident was related to ongoing controversy over the site.
+On Wednesday morning, the GBI and several other law enforcement agencies conducted a “planned clearing operation” at the site to remove people in the area and an individual allegedly “without warning shot a Georgia State Patrol Trooper,” GBI Director Mike Register said in a news briefing.

-Activists have previously clashed with law enforcement at the site of the planned $90 million, 85-acre center, which is to be built in a forested area that used to be a prison farm.
-Opponents of the project — dubbed “Cop City” by activists — have camped out in the forest in an attempt to halt construction.
+“Law enforcement personnel returned fire in self-defense and evacuated the trooper to a safe area.
+The individual who fired upon law enforcement and shot the trooper was killed in an exchange of gunfire,” Register said.

 CNN has reached out to the Defend the Forest movement for further comment.